jixiuf/swappy/README.md

 - `custom_color` is used to set a default value for the custom color
 - `transparency` is used to set transparency of everything that is drawn during startup
 - `transparent` is used to toggle transparency during startup
+- `ocr_cmd`is used to support OCR functionality, where arguments are separated by ";", and %s serves as a placeholder that will be replaced by the image path.

 ## Keyboard Shortcuts